The Nature of Ideologies ("Hermitericum's" First Article)

 Its power stems from the simple consciousness of the undoubting believer.
 Sharing stories and experiences is a possible path to an easier understanding of a doctrine.
 Far more, arguably, than using logic (for logic is to be taught).

-So do the democratic religion, the loving religion, and the collective religion.
+So do the democratic religion, the religion of love, and the collective religion.
 These three religions are the dominant religions in much of the world, which arrogantly claims to be more developed, innovative, and enlightened than any other "world" in history.
 The first claims that her religious regime is the most ideal, the second that the purpose of life is to love, and the third that the only reality is based on social consciousness.

 Every ideology, then, is a theory, like glasses of different colors. glass, through which the subject it speaks of can be seen, and never purely objective.
 It does not matter anyway whether the ideology in question is pure scientific truth.